lizrice/katacoda-scenarios/kubernetes/step5.md

 `kubectl get services`{{execute}}

+This will show you the IP address that has been allocated to this service.

 Try making a request to the service:

-`curl localhost:30000`{{execute}}
+`curl <IP address>:30000`{{execute}}

 If you do this a few times you should see that responses could come from either of the pods behind the service.

 # Next steps and further reading

-In the next step you will scale the number of pods up and down
+In the next step you will scale the number of pods up and down.

 * Read more about Kubernetes [Services](https://kubernetes.io/docs/concepts/services-networking/service/)
+* See how some [environment variables are automatically defined](https://kubernetes.io/docs/concepts/services-networking/service/#discovering-services) to make it easy for application code to find other services.
+Be careful - if you define these env vars yourself their values will get overwritten!